 Birdhouse Appearance and Style

-Do any search online and you can find birdhouses in all shapes, sizes, and colors, and made of all sorts of materials.
-They’ve become a bit of a novelty item.
-But, to have the most success in attracting birds to a birdhouse, we like to keep things simple.
+Search online and you can find birdhouses in all shapes, sizes, and colors, and made of all sorts of materials.

-Birdhouses should be made of wood.
-Not only is wood durable, but it’s porous enough to allow moisture and heat to escape during the summer, which keeps the young birds from getting too hot inside.
-Metal and plastic can get too hot, which can cause harm to the birds.
+Birdhouses should be made of wood because it is porous enough to allow moisture and heat to escape during the summer, which keeps the young birds from getting too hot inside.

 Lastly, stay away from any birdhouse with a perch.
 Birds don’t need them and they only make it easier for predators or unwanted birds to get in.